 Q15) I found some nucleotides change in the insert sequence after subcloning service is completed.

 Ans: We encourage customer to verify the original insert sequences from the holding vector before subcloning starts.
 If the change is verified to happen in the original insert sequence, you may order site-directed mutagenesis to correct the error.

 Q16) I want to perform in vitro transcription.
 What factors to be considered?

-Ans: We provide pJET1.2™ from Fisher Thermo Scientific as the default holding vector for our PCR Product Cloning services.
+Ans: We provide pJET1.2/Blunt from Thermo Fisher Scientific as the default holding vector for our PCR Product Cloning services.
 It includes T7 RNA polymerase promoter for in vitro transcription of the cloned insert.
 When you order the service, you may indicate the sense or antisense of transcripts.
 The sense strand transcripts are used in expression, structural or functional studies.
 It can also be used to construct a standard curve for RNA quantification using an artificial sense strand of RNA.
 In contrast, the complementary antisense transcripts are required when they are used as a probe to messenger RNA (mRNA) in Northern blots, in situ hybridizations, and nuclease protection assays.

 If you wish to incorporate T7 promoter in your gene synthesis product before subcloning, we can help you in such design before you place the order.
 Please enquire.

 Q17) Why plasmid extracted from BL21(DE3) E.coli cells shows inconsistent DNA patterns when cut by restriction enzymes?

 Ans: The BL21(DE3) has endA and recA genes and hence the endonuclease 1 activity is present.
 The produced plasmid could be low yield or bad in quality.
 Thus, BL21(DE3) E.coli cells is recommended only for protein expression works.